ovh-ux/ovh-ui-kit-documentation/src/ovh-ui-angular/decisions.md

 No translation should be stored in the library and strings should be given to the component in attributes.

 ## Components

+### For now, keep component code as simple as possible

+Because we can always add extra features later, in first place components should be kept as simple as possible and some features should be done later.
+There is some example of what has been pushed later:

+* Warnings on attributes values typos

 ### Expose only form events that are really used